More Like This

 Dive shops are easy to find within the city limits, and Red Sea expeditions can be booked any day of the week.

-Read: Best 15 Restaurants in Jeddah Saudi Arabia
+Read: Best 15 Restaurants in Jeddah, Saudi Arabia

 The Boiler Wreck at Abu Madafi Reef

-The location is shallow enough for novice divers and packed with sights that even the most advanced diver would not want to miss.
+The location is shallow enough for novice divers and packed with sights even the most advanced diver would not want to miss.

 Lying at a depth of four and eighteen meters below the surface of the Red Sea, the Boiler Wreck is the right starting point for diving in Saudi Arabia.